 Combustion of a hydrocarbon fuel is the principle source of energy to make electricity.
-Combustion involves the chemical combination of carbon, hydrogen, and oxygen that produces carbon dioxide ( $CO_2$ ) and water ( $H_2O$ ).
+Combustion involves the chemical combination of carbon, hydrogen, and oxygen that produces carbon dioxide (CO_2) and water (H_2O).
 The present world economy has a huge demand for heat and power that seems to be producing carbon dioxide at a rate faster than plant life can reconvert back into oxygen and elemental carbon.
 This Tech Note is intended to discuss methods of producing electricity along with present and potential sources of energy to produce electricity commercially.
-It is important to understand these concepts in order to make prudent
+It is important to understand these concepts in order to make prudent decisions about energy sources in the future.

-Methods of Producing Electricity: Electrical power can be produced by a number of methods, some of which are practical for producing power for general applications, and some have limited use.
+Methods of Producing Electricity: Electrical power as direct current (dc) can be produced by a number of methods, some of which are practical for producing power for general applications, and some have limited use.
 Common methods of producing electricity are piezoelectric, thermoelectric, photovoltaic, chemical activity, magnetohydrodynamics, and electromagnetic induction.
 The fuel cell will be discussed and it is actually a form of chemical activity.